 With the existing capital programme, we are already used to joining up funding streams.
 We have an established protocol for school contributions from devolved formula capital to projects; this makes modernisation and condition funding stretch further.
-As we are in wave 5 of BSF, the vast majority of existing DCSF funding will be spent on primary schools over the next few years.
 We are using prudential borrowing from the Schools Budget for a new primary school where there are savings within the school funding formula as a result of the amalgamation of three existing schools, and will continue to use this in similar situations.
 The Council's policy on the use of capital receipts from school sites is that 25% returns automatically to the schools capital programme.
 There is then the opportunity to bid for the remaining 75%.
 The case would be stronger as part of a strategy and given DCSF expectations on recycling of receipts.
 Existing DCSF condition and modernisation funding will also be used to contribute, subject to the need to retain contingencies to deal with urgent health and safety issues and other needs such as responding to fire risk assessments.
 The diocesan authorities are committed to the strategy but recognise that the required 10% contribution towards any schemes will be difficult to find without generating capital receipts.
 The use of aided school capital funding streams will be prioritised in partnership with the diocesan authorities and schools.